gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

 Thus using our simple set of rules above, we can derive the necessary rules for conservative reachable value sets.

+### Crossing Isolation Boundaries

+Given a

 ### Function Argument Regions and Self

 A callee has very limited information about the arguments passed to it by a caller a function.
-For instance, a callee cannot know the passed in value to an argument or if any of the arguments are classes that alias.
-Due to this lack of information, we conservatively must require that all function arguments are treated as belonging to the same global escaping region.
+For instance without further type analysis, a callee cannot know if any of the values are reachable from each other or if any of the arguments are classes that alias.
+Due to this lack of information, we conservatively must require that all function arguments be treated as belonging to the same global escaping region.
+Additionally since our function argument may have additional uses in our caller, we must assume that if we ever transfer the function argument that we may introduce races into our caller.
+Since self is also a function argument, this requirement also applies to self meaning that one cannot pass off fields from self across an isolation domain.

+Thus if we wanted to...
+INSERT EXAMPLE HERE.

+We are able to relax this restriction if we were to take advantage of

+Since all values within this global escaping region are non-local to the function, we must assume that they have escaped and even

 Since any value within this global escaping region are non-local, we must assume that they could be used at any time and may even have already been transferred to ano